Frequently Asked Questions

 How do you afford these cameras?

 We have found supporters (friends, family, strangers, and corporate sponsors) who believe in our cause.
-We accept old and new cameras, which we sell to purchase the cameras we use for our training, the Canon GX1 Series.
+We accept old and new cameras, which we sell to purchase the Canon GX1 Series cameras we use for our training.

 Do you have new or used cameras you would like to donate?
-Please get in touch with us HERE.
+Please fill out the form HERE.

 Why do you work with an NGO in Uganda for your 4th day of the workshop?